-- Make ethical decisions by applying standards of the National Association of Social Workers Code of Ethics - Recognize and manage personal values in a way that allows professional values to guide practice - Make ethical decisions by applying standards of the National Association of Social Workers Code of Ethics and, as applicable, of the International Federation of Social Workers/International Association of Schools of Social Work Ethics in Social Work, Statement of Principles - Tolerate ambiguity in resolving ethical conflicts - Apply strategies of ethical reasoning to arrive at principled decisions
+- a.
+Recognize and manage personal values in a way that allows professional values to guide practice - b.
+Make ethical decisions by applying standards of the National Association of Social Workers Code of Ethics and, as applicable, of the International Federation of Social Workers/International Association of Schools of Social Work Ethics in Social Work, Statement of Principles - c.
+Tolerate ambiguity in resolving ethical conflicts - d.
+Apply strategies of ethical reasoning to arrive at principled decisions